waharnum/ansible-jenkins-views/README.md

 See defaults/main.yml for what's configurable.

-In the current state, you'll likely want to prompt for `jenkins_user` and `jenkins_password` as part of the playbook.
+In the current state, you'll likely want to prompt for `jenkins_user` and `jenkins_password` as part of the playbook (see example playbook below).

 Dependencies
 ------------